The Corzo Center has established a number of partnerships and collaborations, and has co-sponsored a variety of events and programs.

 Lauren Ancona is the assistant director of the Center.
 She manages and coordinates the Knight partnership, helps with business development, and develops a robust online presence for the Center in order to offer programming both at-a-distance and on-demand.
 She formerly served as manager of marketing technology for Opera Philadelphia, the team that challenged the standard of arts outreach with Random Acts of Culture and Opera on the Mall.
 Educated as a classical musician (percussion and conducting), she has spent the past seven years in nonprofit marketing, including the Delaware Symphony Orchestra, St. Francis Hospital, and Longwood Gardens.

 C. Todd Hestand is the manager of the Center's Incubators where he facilitates the development of the Incubator programs and supports the work of its grantees.
 He also serves as administrative coordinator for the Center’s Open Office Hours program and its workshop and lecture series.
-He is the founder of the creative tech business Side Arts.
-He has been an executive management consultant working with Fortune 1000 clients and a senior project director at a major market research organization.
-Schedule an appointment at ohours.org/cthestand.
+He is the founder of Side Arts, and has been an executive management consultant working with Fortune 1000 clients and a senior project director at a major market research organization.
+To schedule an appointment, contact email@example.com.